PJvanDiepen/COOLbackend/README.md

 Backend voor www.chessopenings.online

 # Install and run local
-Have a local mysql server running with
+Have a local mysql server running with:
  - a database `waagtoren`
  - with a table `spelers`
  - and a user `waag` with an empty password

+Now run, in the projects root directory:

 ```sh
 npm install